Tired of your 3 year old wetting their pants during the day? Learn how to finally stop daytime potty training accidents once and for all.

 Part of the reason potty training feels difficult is that we don’t see the results we want.
 We’re tired of repeating ourselves and cleaning up multiple accidents.
 And we even feel a loss of control when our kids put up a fight or laugh it off.

-One way to turn the tide is to practice empathy.
-Begin the day by remembering what it’s like to be in your child’s shoes.
+Let’s say your 3 1/2 year old is not potty trained yet.
+Begin the day by remembering what it’s like to be in her shoes.
 For three years, she learned that it was okay to pee and poop in her diaper, but now she has to unlearn all those habits and use the potty.

 She also doesn’t have as much practice with bladder control or recognizing bowel movements and urges as we do.
 She might be so distracted or focused on an activity that she outright doesn’t realize she had to pee.